Section 8.100 - Standards & Specifications

 No dedication or reservation of right-of-way for a new street or highway within a corridor for a street or highway on a plan established and adopted pursuant to N.C.G.S. § 136-66.2 for a street or highway that is included in the Department of Transportation’s “Transportation Improvement Program” will be required by the provisions of this ordinance unless and until the Town Manager has determined and certified in writing: (1) that the dedication or reservation does not result in the deprivation of a reasonable use of the original tract and (2) that the dedication or reservation is either reasonably related to the traffic generated by the proposed subdivision or use of the land remaining in the original tract, or the impact of the dedication or reservation is mitigated by measures provided in this ordinance.
 For these purposes the term ‘original tract’ will mean all contiguous land owned by the applicant.
 The ability of the applicant to transfer density credits attributable to the dedicated right-of-way to contiguous land owned by the applicant is deemed to be a measure which mitigates the impact of the dedication or reservation.

 1. Storm drainage adequate to accommodate a 10-year storm must be provided throughout the subdivision by means of storm drainage pipe or properly graded channels or natural drainage.
-Where adequate storm drainage has been provided by means of approved storm drainage pipe and the necessary easements to provide access to the drainage facilities, in accordance with the standards of the Town and the Town Engineering Department, and has been dedicated and accepted or otherwise conveyed to the Town, the Town will assume the responsibility for maintenance of the drainage pipe.
+Where adequate storm drainage has been provided by means of approved storm drainage pipe and the necessary easements to provide access to the drainage facilities, in accordance with the standards of the Town and the Town Engineering Department, have been dedicated and accepted or otherwise conveyed to the Town, the Town will assume the responsibility for maintenance of the drainage pipe.
 Where adequate storm drainage has been provided by means of properly graded channels or ditches, the maintenance thereof will remain the responsibility of the property owner and must be so noted on the final plat and on deeds for the affected lots.

 2. In addition to drainage improvements as required by this section, the subdivider may provide for storm water detention to serve the entire subdivision as part of the drainage plan to be approved by Town Engineering Department.
 For the purposes of this subsection, the subdivision shall include the streets, sidewalks, driveways, rooftops and other impervious surfaces proposed to be constructed upon completion of the subdivision.